iot-bus/iot-bus.github.io/docs/source/index.rst

     - misc
         - schematic issues
         - include lora in collage?
-        - compare against adafruit docs
+        - compare against Adafruit docs
 ..
     To Do (but not open):
     - Alexa example